iammiloslukic/nestpay/README.md

 When payment is processed (eather over NestpayController or nestpay::handle-unprocessed-payments command) the following events are triggered:

-- \Cubes\Nestpay\Laravel\NestpayPaymentProcessedSuccessfullyEvent - for successful payments
+- \ReadyCMSIO\Nestpay\Laravel\NestpayPaymentProcessedSuccessfullyEvent - for successful payments
-- \Cubes\Nestpay\Laravel\NestpayPaymentProcessedFailedEvent - for failed events
+- \ReadyCMSIO\Nestpay\Laravel\NestpayPaymentProcessedFailedEvent - for failed events

 At this point you should have the published event subscriber **\App\Listeners\NestpayEventsSubscriber**  which is configured to listen to those events.